 You want glitter and spray paint that match pretty well.
 Make sure you use good paint because you want great coverage or the bottle caps will look like, well, bottle caps.
-If you are like me and have more corks than caps I can’t help you since I had to plea for friends to send me theirs!
-Which they did!

 First thing you need to do is spray paint the caps.
 Separate them into even numbered groups and paint them your choice of colors.